Learning Futures Support for Online Teaching, Learning, and Assessment

 To access the Zoom-based workshops, you will just need to login through the link in the schedule at the scheduled time.

-You will be asked to register with your name and your staff email address.
+You will be asked to register with your name and your staff ID and email address.

 Recordings of sessions and additional resources can be found in the right-hand menu.